 Every year at this time, I receive emails from readers wanting more organizing tips for school students, so I am sharing tips that have helped my family stay organized throughout the school year:

-Have a calendar or planner for your student.
+It is so important to have a calendar or planner for your student.
 Kids can use a planner as early as elementary school.
 If your school does not supply one, pick up one and show your student how to use it.
 Planning and organizing skills are not always covered in school, but the earlier kids start, the better.
+Having a paper calendar allows you go over assignments and deadlines together.
+This one is great for elementary students.
+For middle school students, this one offers some helpful resource pages and stickers.

 While a lot of information is electronic, some items will need to be paper-based.
 Create a school binder for forms, notices and other important items.
 Download and complete our free Emergency Information form and School Information forms.
 Print out a school calendar for quick access and put any important school dates like Back to School night and Open House in your personal calendar now.